New England Anti-Slavery Society

 The founding meeting took place on January 1, 1831, in the vestry of the Belknap Street Church.
 (Some sources list the date as January 1, 1832.)
 Garrison was the principal founder.
-The other founding members were: Benjamin Bierly of Amesbury, Massachusetts, Reverend Elijah Blanchard, Dr. Gamaliel Bradford, Elizabeth B. Chase, Joshua Easton, also a member of the Massachusetts General Colored Association, Charles Theodore Follen, Reverend Henry Grew, Reverend Cyrus Pitt Grosvenor, Ellis Gray Loring, Captain Jonas Parker of Reading, Massachusetts, Reverend Perry of Mendon, Massachusetts, Reverend Amos August Phelps, Reverend Aaron Pickett of Reading, Massachusetts, Samuel Edmund Sewall, Horace Wakefield, Amasa Walker, and a Reverend Yates.
+The other founding members were: Benjamin Bierly of Amesbury, Massachusetts, Reverend Elijah Blanchard, Dr. Gamaliel Bradford, Elizabeth B. Chase, Joshua Easton, also a member of the Massachusetts General Colored Association, Charles Theodore Follen, Reverend Henry Grew, Joshua Coffin, Reverend Cyrus Pitt Grosvenor, Ellis Gray Loring, Captain Jonas Parker of Reading, Massachusetts, Reverend Perry of Mendon, Massachusetts, Reverend Amos August Phelps, Reverend Aaron Pickett of Reading, Massachusetts, Samuel Edmund Sewall, Horace Wakefield, Amasa Walker, and a Reverend Yates.

 The society sponsored lecturers or "agents" who traveled throughout the New England area, speaking in local churches or halls, and also selling abolitionist tracts or The Liberator.
 Whenever possible, the Society's agents would also encourage the formation of local anti-slavery societies.
 By 1833 there were 47 local societies in ten northern states, 33 of them in New England.
 The society also sponsored mass mobilizations such as yearly anti-slavery conventions and celebrations of July 4 or — preferred by those who believed celebrating July 4 was unacceptable since the U.S. Constitution accepted slavery — the Anniversary of the Abolition of Slavery in the West Indies, August 1.

 John Levy, "a colored gentleman" from Lowell, decries insufficient involvement of free Negroes in the struggle.
 Garrison, Birney, Burleigh, Henry Stanton, and other stalwarts speak at length.

+Key Conventions and Growth

+The early development of the society was marked by pivotal gatherings, such as the 1834 New England Anti-Slavery Society Convention.
+During these proceedings, the Society sought to reject the American Colonization Society, labeling the removal of African Americans as "un-Christian" or "unrighteous."
+The 1834 records the harsh language of the spokesperson, who used the conventions to draft resolutions that challenged the biblical and legal justifications for slavery.
+The meetings served as the base foundation for the known American Anti-Slavery Society, moving away from a regional New England concern to a nation-wide fight.
+This era also sought the shift of members of the NEASS from white reformers to a more intersectional movement.
+Additionally, they started to work with the Massachusetts General Colored Association as well as Thomas Dalton, which helped the NEASS to expand with black activist organizations to create a more united front.

+The 1834 records highlight the "Agency System," a method of sending traveling lectures to local chapters across the New England States to recruit members.
+This system was the society's primary focus for expansion.
+During the debates of the early 1830s, the society committed to "peaceful and lawful means," choosing to switch to political pressure and power to get more attention.
+They sent mass petitions to Congress as threats.
+They specifically targeted the abolition of slavery in the District of Columbia rather than supporting violent rebellions.